 How does a non-US taxpayer make an 83(b) election?

 The US Internal Revenue Service (IRS) has not provided explicit guidance on whether a non-US taxpayer may make an 83(b) election.
-Nevertheless, in most cases, startup lawyers typically advise anyone who acquires startup stock that is subject to vesting to file an 83(b) election with the IRS.
-Consult your own tax advisor for guidance on what an 83(b) election is and whether it is appropriate for your circumstances.
+Nevertheless, in most cases, startup attorneys typically advise people who acquire shares subject to vesting in an early-stage startup to file an 83(b) election with the IRS.
+Filing an 83(b) election may benefit non-US taxpayers if they ever move to the US and become subject to US taxes.
+We recommend that you consult your own tax advisor for guidance on whether filing an 83(b) election is appropriate for your circumstances.
+If you decide to file an 83(b) election, you can find step-by-step instructions in How to File Your 83(b) Election.